carpentries-incubator/workflows-nextflow/episodes/03-processes.md

 > Note however that value channel do not affect the process termination.
 > {: .output}

-To better understand this behavior compare the previous example with the following one:
+To better understand this behaviour compare the previous example with the following one:

 ~~~

+ch1 = Channel.value(1)
+ch2 = Channel.from('a','b','c')

 process bar {
   echo true
   input:
-  val x from Channel.value(1)
+  val x from ch1
-  val y from Channel.from('a','b','c')
+  val y from ch2
   script:
    """
    echo $x and $y